StanJulia/Stan.jl/README.md

 bernoullidata |> display
 println()
 ```
-Run the simulation by calling stan(), passing in the data and the intended working directory (where output files created by Stan will be stored).
-To get a summary describtion of the results, describe() is called (describe() is a Mamba.jl function):
+Run the simulation by calling stan(), passing in the data and the intended working directory.
+To get a summary description of the results, describe() is called (describe() is a Mamba.jl function):
 ```
 sim1 = stan(stanmodel, bernoullidata, ProjDir, CmdStanDir=CMDSTAN_HOME)
 describe(sim1)